hanjun815/HeRCULES_file_player/README.md

 ### Prepare the data and timestamps

-If your data directory is represented as follows, you are now ready to enjoy the HeliPR dataset!
+If your data directory is represented as follows, you are now ready to enjoy the HeRCULES dataset!
 ```
 📂 Sequence_name/
 ├── 📂 LiDAR/